nuqleo/qemu-systemd/README.md

 ```
 /etc/qemu/
 ```
-Each configuration file defines a variable QEMU_ARGS which is used by the corresponding systemd unit.
+Each configuration file defines a `QEMU_ARGS` variable which is used by the corresponding systemd unit.

 Example: